 What is the senior tax deferral program?

 The senior tax deferral program is offered by the State of Colorado.
-It allows you to postpone your tax payments until you sell your property, or your estate is settled after your death.
+It allows you to postpone tax payments on your primary residence until you sell your property, or your estate is settled after your death.
 Interest is applied to the amount you defer.
 Each year, you can defer either the whole amount of your taxes, or half your taxes.
 The Boulder County Treasurer’s Office collects the information and sends it to the State of Colorado, which manages the program, determines eligibility, and notifies the county treasurers who has been approved or disapproved.

 The 2020 interest rate is 1.750%.